Presentation of Jesus: Traditions and superstitions

 In the United States, Candlemas coincides with Groundhog Day, the earliest American reference to which can be found at the Pennsylvania Dutch Folklore Center at Franklin and Marshall College.
 The reference implies that Groundhog Day may have come from a German-American Candlemas tradition:

 In France and Belgium, Candlemas (La Chandeleur) is celebrated with crêpes.

 In Italy, traditionally, it (La Candelora) is considered the last cold day of winter.

 In Tenerife (Spain), it is the day of the Virgin of Candelaria (Saint Patron of the Canary Islands).
+In Catalonia, it is alleged to be the date that bears emerge from hibernation.

 In Southern and Central Mexico, and Guatemala City, Candlemas (Día de La Candelaria) is celebrated with tamales.
 Tradition indicates that on 5 January, the night before Three Kings Day (the Epiphany), whoever gets one or more of the few plastic or metal dolls (originally coins) buried within the Rosca de Reyes must pay for the tamales and throw a party on Candlemas.
 In certain regions of Mexico, this is the day in which the baby Jesus of each household is taken up from the nativity scene and dressed up in various colorful, whimsical outfits.

 In Luxembourg, Liichtmëss sees children carrying lighted sticks visiting neighbors and singing a traditional song in exchange for sweets.

 Sailors are often reluctant to set sail on Candlemas Day, believing that any voyage begun then will end in disaster—given the frequency of severe storms in February, this is not entirely without sense.

 According to over eight centuries of tradition, the swaddling clothes that baby Jesus wore during the presentation at the Temple are kept in Dubrovnik Cathedral, Croatia.

+Consecrations

+In Croatia, there are several Catholic churches and parishes consecrated to the Presentation of Jesus: in Đurđanci, Beli, Nevest, Dol on Brač and Smokvica.